Linux apt command

 show pkg Display information about pkg, including a brief description, what its dependencies are, and how much disk space the package requires.
 Regular expressions and wildcards may be used in the package name.
 This command is equivalent to apt-cache show.

 list List packages that meet a certain set of criteria.
 With no other options, lists all available package names.
 With the option --all-versions, lists all available versions of all packages.
-With --installed, lists all currently-installed packages, similar to dpkg --list.
+With --installed, lists all currently-installed packages, like dpkg --list.
 With --upgradable, lists all installed packages that can be upgraded.

 edit-sources Opens your list of package sources in a text editor, and checks the file for errors after you save and close it.
 Editing your sources list changes the Internet location where apt gets information about, and downloads, software packages.